-GDPR puts an end to (at least legal) nuisance of having your email sold to third parties, and being surreptitiously subscribed to several mailing lists while doing online shopping just because you overlooked the option to opt-out.
+GDPR puts an end to (at least legal) the nuisance of having your email sold to third parties, and being surreptitiously subscribed to several mailing lists while doing online shopping just because you overlooked the option to opt out.

 It promotes good, engaging content that people actually *want* to read.
-Engagement is everything – it doesn’t matter how many subscribers you have if 95% doesn’t even open your emails.
+Engagement is everything – it doesn’t matter how many subscribers you have if 95% don’t even open your emails.

 So, keep calm & love GDPR 😉